I have always believed that life is no less a voyage, like the journey of a ship.

 We are living in their ‘Better Tomorrow’.
 Imagine how regressive the world would have been, if not for leaders like them.

-It opens a doorway to within – to uncover your true self, refining your perception about the world.
+It opens a doorway – to uncover your true self, refining your perception about the world.
 You invariably start seeing ‘good’ in everything.
 It leads you to true humility.
 You get carved into a natural leader, driven by a sense of purpose.